Apollo013/AspNet_WebApi2_KnockoutJS_BookServiceApp/README.md

 # AspNet_WebApi2_KnockoutJS_BookServiceApp

-A small ASP.NET Web Api project that implements KnockoutJS for data binding and handling HTTP requests.
+A small project that implements KnockoutJS for data binding and performing HTTP requests against a Web Api 2 server for CRUD operations.

 ---